-I will confess that this recipe doesn't taste exactly like a Snickers Bar…but it’s still mighty tasty.
-You can do a few variations on this -- make a chocolate macaron cookie, sprinkle peanuts on top, add a little peanut butter to your ganache, etc. The sky’s the limit!
+I’ll admit that this recipe isn’t quite like a Snickers Bar…but it’s still delicious.
+You can try a few different things - Create a chocolate macaron cookie, scatter peanuts on top, add a little peanut butter to the ganache, and so on.
+The sky’s the limit!
 Be sure to share your photos with me; I love to see them!

 I don’t plan on going into as much detail as I did in my first vegan macaron post; please read this one first before executing this recipe.

 I will say this again: macarons are challenging cookies to make, if you make them traditionally or with vegan ingredients.
 If at first you don’t succeed, try again!

 Vegan French Macarons: Snickers Flavor with Caramel & PeanutsCourse: Uncategorized

 Recipe adapted from my original Chocolate & Amaretto Macarons

 liquid from one 15 oz can of chickpeas; chickpeas saved for another use